xrdocs/device-lifecycle/_blogs/2018-05-15-ztp-workflow-part-2-the-dhcp-server.md

 }
 pool {
      deny members of "cumulus";
-     deny members of “Juniper”;
+     deny members of "Juniper";
-     allow member of “cisco-ncs”;
+     allow member of "cisco-ncs";
      range 192.168.0.30 192.168.0.34;
      option default-url = "http://192.168.0.22/scripts/ncs-generic.sh";
 }

 ## Vendor-Class-Identifier (IPv4: option 60 and 124.
 IPv6: option 16)
 The PID is part of option vendor-class-identifier (option 60) and the Vendor-Identifying Vendor Class Option (VIVCO) (IPv4 option 124, IPv6 option 16).

 Option 60 is identical in the iPXE and ZTP phases and encodes the following information

 ### Example:
 PXEClient:Arch:00009:UNDI:003010:PID:NCS-5508